strongtyped/strongtyped.github.io/source/_posts/2014-05-11-functional-programming-in-scala.markdown

 The declaration of `oneFooBar03` can, informally, be explained as follows

 * evaluate the expression `"bar"`, and evaluate the expression `"foo"`, and then
-* result in the value obtained by adding the resulting values
+* result in the value obtained by adding their resulting values

 You may ask yourself: _this looks like much ado about nothing_.
 We might as well have written the following code